skip to content

 Publications

-Nanoscale Molecular Characterization of Hair Cuticle Cells Using Integrated Atomic Force Microscopy–Infrared Laser Spectroscopy
+Nanoscale Molecular Characterisation of Hair Cuticle Cells Using Integrated Atomic Force Microscopy and Infrared Laser Spectroscopy (AFM-IR).

 AP Fellows, MTL Casford, PB Davies